kanidm/kanidm/kanidm_book/src/choosing_a_domain_name.md

 {{#template
     templates/kani-warning.md
-    imagepath=images
+    imagepath=images/
     title=Take note!
-    text=Incorrect choice of the domain name *may* have security impacts on your Kanidm instance, not limited to credential phishing, theft, session leaks and more.
-It is critical you follow this advice in this chapter!
+    text=Incorrect choice of the domain name may have security impacts on your Kanidm instance, not limited to credential phishing, theft, session leaks and more.
+It is critical you follow the advice in this chapter.
 }}

 ## Considerations